top of page

 Brass scales

-in all issues that govern our independent businesses
+in all issues that govern our independent hearing care businesses

-Since we formed HBA in 2016, we have represented Members to, among others, Federal and State governments, the ACCC, AGCNCO, ASBFEO, NDIA, the Ombudsman, a Parliamentary Inquiry, HSP Reviews, and hearing industry organisations and stakeholders.
-We were a member of the Roadmap for Hearing Health Committee, and a founding member of the Hearing Health Sector Alliance (HHSA).
+Since we formed HBA in 2016, we have represented Members to, among others, Federal and State governments, the ACCC, AGCNCO, ASBFEO, NDIA, the Ombudsman, a Parliamentary Inquiry, HSP Reviews, and profesional industry organisations and stakeholders.
+We were a member of the Roadmap for Hearing Health Committee, and a founding member of the Hearing Health Sector Alliance.

 Jane MacDonald with Outstanding Award for Community Services

-Congratulations to our CEO Jane, pictured here in April 2025 with Audiology Australia's Outstanding Award for Community Service to the Audiology Profession.
+Congratulations to our CEO Jane, pictured here with Audiology Australia's Outstanding Award for Community Service to the Audiology Profession

 AudA "recognises the contribution of individual members ... to the profession of audiology, and to promote pride in the profession".